Jeanne Clery Act — 2013 Annual Security Report

 A variety of university departments sponsor workshops and lectures on alcohol and drug related issues.
-These programs are primarily available through Associated Students, Campus Life, Office of Chief of Student Affairs, Police (707) 664-4444, Residential Life Office (707-664-4033), Student Health Services (707-664-2921), and the Counseling and Psychological Services (CAPS) Office (707-664-2153) CAPS also offers on-line screenings and information for drug and alcohol prevention that students, staff, or faculty may access from the comfort of their own office, residence, or from any computer.
+These programs are primarily available through Associated Students, Campus Life, Vice President of Student Affairs, Police (707) 664-4444, Residential Life Office (707-664-4033), Student Health Services (707-664-2921), and the Counseling and Psychological Services (CAPS) Office (707-664-2153) CAPS also offers on-line screenings and information for drug and alcohol prevention that students, staff, or faculty may access from the comfort of their own office, residence, or from any computer.

 Firearms and Dangerous Weapons

 Firearms and other dangerous weapons of any kind are not permitted on campus or in the residential community.
 Faculty, students, employees and visitors are strictly prohibited by State law from intentional use, possession, or sale of firearms or any other dangerous weapon or explosives, or any item presented to be construed as such, on campus or any property owned by the University or under the University's control.
 This prohibition applies to any individual regardless of whether a federal or state license has been issued, other than sworn law enforcement officers engaged in official duties.